Malayanil/UIDAI-Dataset-Analysis/README.md

 <b>3.
 Code Explanation: </b>

   We create a table named Test and load the 4,40,818 records into it and then run the queries to get our desired results.

-	3.1 HiveQL:

   a) For the First Objective:

 		SELECT COUNT(*),Registrar FROM Test GROUP BY Registrar ORDER BY COUNT(*) DESC